jemoran42/caffe_tntech_hpc_scripts/README.md

-# caffe_tntech_hpc_scripts
+# Caffe TNTech HPC Scripts
-These are just a few bash and python scripts specific to the Tenn Tech High Performance Computing Server for usage with Caffe
+These scripts are not 100% as-is.
+You must change a few directory paths.